-Inner text property sheet (available only for AutoShapes with text added)
+Inner text tab (available only for AutoShapes with text added)

-Note: This property sheet appears only for text frames and AutoShapes containing text (see the section "Adding text to AutoShapes" section, page 146).
+Note: This tab appears only for text frames and AutoShapes containing text (see the section "Adding text to AutoShapes" section, page 148).

-Use the Inner Text property sheet to change settings affecting the text inside the AutoShape.
+Use the Inner Text tab to change settings affecting the text inside the AutoShape.